jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 * the script now supports concurrent runs, by using automatically generated unique files names for the log files.
 * separated and automated the freshclam update independently from this script, so you can configure how often you want to update the virus definitions.

-02 April 2020: Notice a small mistake on the "sendmail" command, it didn't have the -oi parameter.
+02 April 2020: Noticed a small mistake on the "sendmail" command, it didn't have the -oi parameter.

 ## Usage
 To use this script you need to follow the instructions as below, examples are done